realm/realm-js/README.md

  * TypeScript version if used.
  * An anonymous machine identifier and hashed application name to aggregate the other information on.

-Moreover, we unconditionally writes a file of various constants which we might use at runtime.
+Moreover, we unconditionally write various constants to a file which we might use at runtime.

 ## Code of Conduct